 Interest and royalty income

-Interest and royalty income obtained by Romanian legal entities should be treated as taxable for corporate income tax purposes.
+Interest and royalty income obtained by Romanian legal entities should be treated as taxable for CIT purposes.

 Romanian-sourced interest and royalty payments of an affiliated company, resident in an EU member state, are exempt from withholding tax (WHT), provided that certain conditions are met, e.g.: